 - AI can combine ecological, social and economic transformations

-The decarbonisation of companies is much more than a strategic decision - it is a necessity to ensure a sustainable future.
+The decarbonization of companies is much more than a strategic decision - it is a necessity to ensure a sustainable future.

-What: Leaders 2050 event on "Net Zero: Strategies for Tomorrow" - focusing on the role of Power Purchase Agreements (PPA) for sustainable energy supply and decarbonisation.
+What: The Leaders 2050 event on "Net Zero: Strategies for Tomorrow" focused on the role of Power Purchase Agreements (PPAa) for sustainable energy supply and decarbonization.

 Who?
 Around 50 young professionals from the life sciences industry and KPMG, including experts: Rebecca Schmidt, Ina Blömer, Maximilian Dettner (Fresenius Kabi), Thomas Künzel, Christoph Fritsch, Jan Banowski, Luba Perna.